Al Gore 2000 presidential campaign: Announcement

 There was talk of a potential run for president by Gore as early as January 1998.

 Gore formally announced his candidacy for president on June 16, 1999, in Carthage, Tennessee.
 He was introduced by his eldest daughter, Karenna Gore, who was pregnant at the time with her first child.
 The speech was "briefly interrupted" by AIDS protesters claiming Gore was working with the pharmaceutical industry to prevent access to generic medicines for poor nations.
 Additional speeches were also interrupted by the protesters.
 Gore responded, "I love this country.
 I love the First Amendment ...
 Let me say in response to those who may have chosen an inappropriate way to make their point, that actually the crisis of AIDS in Africa is one that should command the attention of people in the United States and around the world."
 In making the announcement, Gore also distanced himself from Bill Clinton, whom he stated had lied to him.
-In an interview for 20/20 Gore stated, "What he did was inexcusable, and particularly as a father, I felt that it was terribly wrong."